Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 **Example:**
 `https://fscnry5cyy3myzh55kky4jmgjx.app.orpius.com`

-Finally, to complete our Operation's setup, we use the `AddOrpiusOperations` extension method; passing it the GetOrpiusServerUri delegate that returns the Orpius server's base URL.
+Finally, to complete our operation's setup, we use the `AddOrpiusOperations` extension method; passing it the GetOrpiusServerUri delegate that returns the Orpius server's base URL.